riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/010_concepts/en/10_viewmodel.md

 # The ViewModel

 Hello and welcome to DotVVM Academy! _DotVVM_ is a web framework based on the _Model-View-ViewModel_ (MVVM) pattern.
+Let's build a simple counter!

 _ViewModels_ are just plain old C# classes that contain the page's data and logic.
 They get sent between the application and its users.